The first symptoms of dengue fever may include high fever and general malaise, which appear about 3 days after the Aedes Aegypti mosquito bite.

 What to do if you suspect your baby is sick: You should take your baby to the pediatrician, health clinic or Emergency Care Unit so that the illness can be correctly diagnosed by a doctor.

 Generally, the treatment is done at home and consists of offering fluids to the baby or child, such as water, tea and juices.
 In addition, it is important to give them foods that are easily digestible such as cooked vegetables and fruits, and cooked chicken or fish.
 However, the child may not present symptoms, which can make a diagnosis difficult.
+Learn how to tell if your child has dengue.

 See the difference between the symptoms presented above for dengue fever and those that emerge in a common flu.